CROCODILE-CESM/CrocoGallery/pr-17/_sources/notebooks/diagnostics/contributing_to_CUPiD.md

 1. Have an idea for diagnostics or analysis of a component of CESM output
 2. Design a Jupyter notebook that operates on CESM history (one time step, multiple variables) or timeseries (one variable, multiple time steps) files
 3. Add a cell for parameters that CUPiD will inject (see [how to add new notebooks](https://ncar.github.io/CUPiD/addingnotebookstocollection.html)).
 These are flexible, but variables can be tricky to add within the CUPiD workflow so be mindful.
-4. Pass it off to CUPiD maintainers for the final steps or create/modify a `config.yml` file to populate and run your new notebook(s)!
+4. Create/modify a `config.yml` file to populate and run your new notebook(s)!

 ### CUPiD Structure
 - `nblibrary`: where new notebooks will go.
 They are categorized by component (e.g. ocean - ocn and atmosphere - atm).
 Notebooks are run here by CUPiD then copied to the path from `run_dir` in the config file.